List – 22 Marketplaces Where You Can Buy and Sell Patents

 The site is both buyers and seller friendly with a huge technology listing, and other than generating some revenue from seller side, it is quite a decent consideration.

 PS: My colleague asked me what I meant by huge technology listing while reviewing this piece.
 Good question, Vincy.

-While reviewing marketplaces for this piece, this was one of the few marketplaces that I came across which offered listing of patents in broad, expanse categories.
+While reviewing marketplaces for this piece, this was one of the few marketplaces that I came across which offered a listing of patents in broad, extensive categories.

-Believe it or not, it allows – and lists – patents in 103 broad categories.
-These categories include the common well-known ones like IT, Electronics, energy, communication, Transportation to less famous categories like wind, space tech, veterinary science, waste management and publishing.
+Believe it or not, it lists patents in 103 broad categories.
+These categories include well-known ones like IT, Electronics, Energy, Communication, Transportation to less famous categories like Wind, Space Tech, Veterinary Science, Waste Management, and Publishing.